My Process

 Rolling Out the Design

-I have experience launching products live to millions of users, as well as creating experimental MVPs to test assumptions—either way, I believe in agile iteration and constant communication.
+I have experience launching products live to millions of users, as well as creating experimental MVPs to test assumptions—either way, I believe in agile iteration and constant communication between product and users.

-Agile iteration builds the highest quality relationship with users, and creates the most sustainable working environments.
+Agile iterations build the highest quality relationship with users and creates the most sustainable working environments.

-Constant communication provides a pulse on what users like and don't like, providing insights that fuel the product roadmap.
+Constant communication provides a pulse on what users like and don't like, providing key insights that fuel the product roadmap.
+Oftentimes, the best ideas come from the users themselves—they'll feel grateful to have been heard and will feel invested in the success of the product.

 Quality Assurance

 Having a quality assurance process enables the team to run through the product in depth, testing various use cases and workflows, while doing so on various devices.
-This allows the team to catch bugs in time and release a solid product.
+This allows the team to catch bugs in time and release a solid product iteration.

 I am a believer that each member of a pod should conduct QA, from each of their own perspectives.
 Each pod would also benefit from a dedicated QA resource.